ethereum-optimism/community-hub/src/docs/developers/bedrock-temp/infra.md

 ### Bedrock Geth

-- The Bedrock Geth node is a vanilla Geth 1.10.x instance with a minimal Optimism-specific diff applied.
+- The Bedrock Geth node is a vanilla Geth 1.10.x instance with the minimal Optimism-specific diff applied.
-- It syncs unconfirmed transactions over a peer-to-peer network using Geth’s build in transaction pool.
+- It syncs unconfirmed transactions over a peer-to-peer network using Geth’s built in transaction pool.
 - It syncs state to other Bedrock Geth nodes using Geth’s build in snap sync mechanism.
 - It serves the Engine API to the Rollup Node.